AElfProject/AElf/docs/Introduction/before.md

 Before you jump in to the guides and tutorial you'll need to install the following tools.

-# Developement framework
+# Development framework

-Most of AElf is developed with dotnet core, so you will need to download and install the .NET Core SDK before you start.
+Most of AElf is developed with dotnet core, so you will need to download and install the .NET Core SDK before you start:
 [download page](https://dotnet.microsoft.com/download).

 # Database